Life can be hard. It can be even harder when you feel like people hear you, but are not truly listening with empathic ears.

 I obtained my Master's in Social Work at the University of Kentucky, with a concentration in Families and Communities.
 I completed clinical internships with college students, and in residential treatment settings for adolescents with a history of trauma and neglect.
 I also worked for the Office of Institutional Diversity as a Counselor for college students of color, and other underrepresented backgrounds.

 Besides my work, I help serve our Chicago community by serving on a board for a local domestic violence organization.
-I am also a College Mentor for financially under-resourced and first-generation college students, and in my free-time, I run on a Chicago Marathon team for a cancer support organization.
+I am also a College Mentor for financially under-resourced and first-generation college students.
+I am also a founding member of an Associate Board for a Level 1, non-profit, charter school serving families in the Chicagoland area.
+A majority of students are low-income, diverse learners, with limited English.
+I am passionate about empowering children in a holistic, trauma-informed school setting by ensuring they have the appropriate resources to pursue the path of their dreams and a fulfilling quality of life.
+In my free-time, I run on a Chicago Marathon team for a cancer support organization.

 Specialties and Clinical Interests Include: